laurianerzb/spotify_playlist/README.md

 - [Author](#author)

 ## Description
-This program This Python script allows you to create a private Spotify playlist containing the Billboard Hot 100 songs from a specific date.
+This program allows you to create a private Spotify playlist containing the Billboard Hot 100 songs from a specific date.
 It scrapes the Billboard website to retrieve the song names and then searches Spotify to find corresponding song tracks.
 Finally, it creates a new private Spotify